Skip to content

 Effortless Power

-Creating significant force through structural alignment, timing, and relaxed weight, not muscular tension.
+Creating force through alignment and relaxed weight, not tension.

 (Definition Only)